marijuanARM/Inferius/README.md

 # Inferius

+**NOTE: FWIW, I completely recommend using the [rewrite branch](https://github.com/marijuanARM/Inferius/tree/rewrite) of Inferius, as it should be much faster, more efficient, and more reliable.
+As of now though, there is no iOS 10 downgrade support, so you'll have to use this branch if you're wanting to downgrade to iOS 10.**

 Inferius is an [xpwn](https://github.com/planetbeing/xpwn)-like tool, written in Python, which can create custom IPSWs with firmware bundles & restore 64-bit devices using a custom IPSW.

 Its current purpose is to downgrade devices (vulnerable to [checkm8](https://github.com/axi0mX/ipwndfu)) to previous iOS versions.
 However, there are other possible uses for this tool as well.